 Article Processing Charge (APC)

 All articles published in the “Journal of Modern Materials” are fully open access and freely available online, immediately upon publication.
 This journal offers two publishing model based on reviewing time and author(s) interest as per detail given below-

-Rapid Publication (Rapid Review): Author(s) can choose rapid publication model by writing in comments for the Editor section of submission step 1 that they are interested in rapid publication and agree to pay article processing charge after article get ready for acceptance as per following schedule (Select one of the options)-
+Rapid Publication (Rapid Review): Author(s) can choose the rapid publication model by writing in comments for the Editor section of submission step 1 that they are interested in rapid publication and agree to pay article processing charge after the article get ready for acceptance as per following schedule (Select one of the options)-

 Rapid Review 1: Each round review report will be available within 3 weeks and author(s) will need to pay $100 (USD), if accepted.